 - Procrastinating

 As you examine your various commitments, take note of these signs.
-If you’re starting to feel burnout, try the following:
+If you’re starting to feel burnout, try the following self-care tips:

 - Take inventory.
-See how you can support a better balance of work, life, and play.
+See how you can support a better work-life balance.
 Maybe there’s something you can do to feel more connected.

 - Say no. This might be the hardest word to say, but setting boundaries can be a radical act of self-compassion.
-Aim to create healthy boundaries for your work life.
+Aim to create healthy boundaries to avoid job burnout and workplace stress.
 Leave work at work or say no to specific tasks that sap your ability to show up for yourself and others.

 - Exercise.
-Getting moving can dramatically improve our mental health and reduce feelings of anxiety.
+Getting moving can dramatically improve our mental health and reduce feelings of anxiety and increase energy levels.
 As you read this, get up and do five jumping jacks.
 How do you feel?

-- Use your network.
+- Use your social support network.
 You don’t have to go at it alone.
-Reach out to a friend, co-worker, or your partner to see how you can lighten your load.
+Reach out to a friend, co-worker, or family member to see how you can lighten your load.
 People are not mind-readers, so they may not know how we’re feeling until we advocate for ourselves.
 Furthermore, ask how others deal with burnout as they might also be relieved to have the conversation.

 - Remember why you started.
 You got started in this field or role for a reason.
 Are you still meeting that purpose and vision?
 If not, you’re likely taking away from the organization and yourself.
 Reset and recenter to truly be the change you want to make in the world.